 Graduate students (including medical students) and postdoctoral fellows are eligible to apply to the CBBRe Trainee Grant Program, but the trainee must be a member of the CBBRe.

-Review results will be available by mid-November.
+Review results will be available by late-November.
 Start of award date is Jan.
-1, 2018.
+1, 2022.

 Proposals should consist of the following (in order):